axibase/axibase-collector-docs/jobs/aws.md

 * `aws_billing.estimatedcharges.average`
 * `aws_billing.estimatedcharges.samplecount`

 The number of metrics within each namespace varies greatly.
-For AWS/EC2 the list consists of 15+ [metrics](#aws-ec2-metrics).
+For AWS/EC2 the list consists of more than 15 [metrics](#aws-ec2-metrics).

 The job assigns each metric to an entity which is determined based on the [primary dimension](#namespace-dimensions).